kseyhan/gdrive_upload_and_notify/README.md

 Google Drive File Upload and Notify Commandline Java Application with the main purpose that its beeing used with linux motion daemon.

+This Program is heavily inspired by the python code from https://github.com/jerbly/motion-uploader.

 ## Installation
 Google setup: